markshperkin/EdgeFaceSearch/README.md

 In this project, the goal was to optimize a neural network architecture for face bounding box prediction using a given facial image dataset.
 The primary objective was to design a lightweight and efficient model capable of performing inference on resource-constrained hardware, NVIDIA Jetson Nano.
-Additionally, a competition through a Kaggle evaluated the architecture based on their prediction accuracy and inference latency.
+Additionally, a competition on Kaggle evaluated the architecture based on its prediction accuracy and inference latency.
 Accuracy was quantified using Intersection over Union (IoU), a metric that assesses the degree of overlap between the model's predicted bounding boxes and the ground-truth coordinates.
 Latency evaluation was performed directly on the NVIDIA Jetson Nano to accurately reflect performance in a realistic deployment scenario